The Role of Biologists in Studying Stray Cat Populations

 Another important area of study for biologists is wildlife biology and its intersections with the study of stray cats.
 By examining the interactions between feral cats and other wildlife in urban areas, biologists can better understand the effects of these populations on biodiversity and ecosystems.

-You might like: Exploring The Intersection of Stray Cats and Homelessness
+You might like: Understanding Stray Cats and Zoonotic Diseases - Important Facts

 Through their research, biologists are able to gather information about the size and distribution of feral cat populations, as well as their impact on urban environments.
 This information is then used to develop effective strategies for managing these populations.